 You can purchase two high-end Dyson Ball Animal or Shark APEX upright vacuum for the price of a top-of-the-line Sebo upright.

 One reason would be that these brands are imported from other countries, which adds to the cost.

 Before James Dyson invented the bagless vacuum in 1978, nearly all the vacuums in the market used bags.

-How times have changed, manufacturers that pioneered bagged cleaners now suck has Hoover and Eureka now have bagless vacuums in their line.
+However, times have changed.
+Manufacturers that pioneered bagged cleaners like Hoover and Eureka now have bagless vacuums in their product line.

-And some of them use the same cyclonic filtration invented by Dyson himself.
+And some of them use the same cyclonic filtration that was invented by James Dyson himself.